jmrr/phd_thesis/Corrections/list_of_changes.md

         >The first assumption does not pose a limitation, as the datasets acquired nowadays can easily have an even higher frame rate [163].
-The second assumption, however, might rely up to some extent on the absence of obstacles.
+The second assumption, might rely up to some extent on the absence of obstacles, as it is on the other hand customary in SLAM research [113].
 The experimental work described in Chapter 5 will discuss the use of dense appearance-based methods as a mitigation strategy.

         > **A prototype of an assistive haptic App for visual localisation**
         This prototype works as a client-server application that assumes a robust connection between the client and the server.
-This limitation must be taken into account in a real scenario, together with the possibility of testing the different modules of the application pipeline in different sides of the application: e.g. descriptor computation to be carried out in the client instead of in the server.
+However, just as maps can be downloaded dynamically by using the principle of geofencing or caching (e.g. Google Maps), so too descriptors of previous journeys could be dynamically downloaded for certain regions of a building prior to just before entering a location.

      - Conclusion: I have summarised the main limitations and added comments in the future work section on how to address these.
 In particualr, related to the RSM dataset:

         >Another limitation of the current version of the RSM dataset is the absence of obstacles and obstructions such as the presence of people in the sequences.
-This can have an impact in the performance of the algorithms that should be assessed.
+This can have an impact in the performance.
 We are planning to incorporate “natural” sequences to the next version of the dataset, and there is ongoing work within the group to produce automatically blurred faces of people present in the sequences to preserve anonymity and maintain the open status of the dataset.